CodePadawans/ataru/README.md

     `$ bundle install`

-3. To create the setup file for ataru (for more info read Setup section) execute:
+3. To create the setup file (for more info read Setup section) execute:

     `$ bundle exec ataru setup`

-2. In your .travis.yml file add:
+4. In your .travis.yml file add:

 - in case you want to check all the markdown files from your project: